getodk/docs/odk1-src/openrosa-authentication.rst

 This standard specifies the Request and Response format through which OpenRosa compliant servers authorize HTTP transactions.

+.. _openrosa-authentication-overview:

 Overview
 ----------

-This API provides a standardized means with which OpenRosa clients are authenticated with compliant servers.
+This API provides a standard means with which OpenRosa clients are authenticated with compliant servers.

 OpenRosa compliant devices MUST support both: